kudrynski/experiments/readmes/Welcome file.md

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**

+added for test added for test added for test added for test added for test added for test added for test added for test added for test added for test added for test added for test added for test added for test added for test added for test added for test added for test added for test added for test added for test added for test added for test added for test

 ## Create files and folders

 The file explorer is accessible using the button in left corner of the navigation bar.
 You can create a new file by clicking the **New file** button in the file explorer.
 You can also create folders by clicking the **New folder** button.